jeremyikwuje/simple-paystack-wallet/readme.md

 define( 'DB_PASSWORD', '*****' );
 ```

+### Step 3
-Then paste your SECRET KEY which is available on your Paystack dashboard.
+Paste your SECRET KEY which is available on your Paystack dashboard.
 ```
 /** Paystack Secret */
 define( 'PAYSTACK_SECRET', 'Paste Your Paystack Secret Key' );